nxame/awesome/README.md

 - [ServiceStack/llms](https://github.com/ServiceStack/llms) - LLM Client, Server API and UI
 - [SortableJS/Sortable](https://github.com/SortableJS/Sortable) - Reorderable drag-and-drop lists for modern browsers and touch devices.
 No jQuery or framework required.
 - [Th3Wall/Fakeflix](https://github.com/Th3Wall/Fakeflix) - Not the usual clone that you can find on the web.
-- [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - ToolJet is the open-source foundation of ToolJet AI - the AI-native platform for building internal tools, dashboard, business applications, workflows and AI agents 🚀
+- [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - ToolJet is the open-source foundation of ToolJet AI - the enterprise app generation platform for building internal tools, dashboard, business applications, workflows and AI agents 🚀
 - [adamkdean/gpt-unicorn](https://github.com/adamkdean/gpt-unicorn) - Getting GPT-4 to draw a new unicorn every day
 - [aframevr/aframe](https://github.com/aframevr/aframe) - :a: Web framework for building virtual reality experiences.
 - [angus-c/just](https://github.com/angus-c/just) - A library of dependency-free JavaScript utilities that do just one thing.